Farcaster-On-Chain-Verification/.github/profile/README.md

 - On-Chain Verifications: Use @eas_eth for secure verifications. 🏷️
 - Community Trust: Incorporate @farcaster_xyz primitive to @gitcoinpassport. 🛂
 - User-Centric Design: Use Farcaster Frames for usability and interactiveness to encourage adoption. 🖼️
-- Decentralized: Leverage @dfinity ICP infrastructure for decentralizing computation. 🌐
+- Decentralized: Leverage [Azle](https://github.com/demergent-labs/azle) and @dfinity ICP infrastructure for decentralizing computation. 🌐
 - Interoperability and Efficiency: Use @arbitrum for smooth, cost-effective and secure integration. ⚡

 ## How does it work?